dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ::: moniker range=">= aspnetcore-2.2"

-Runtimes for 64-bit (x64) and 32-bit (x86) apps are present on the Azure App Service.
-The [.NET Core SDK](/dotnet/core/sdk) available on App Service is 32-bit, but you can deploy 64-bit apps using the [Kudu](https://github.com/projectkudu/kudu/wiki) console or via [MSDeploy with a Visual Studio Azure App Service publish profile or CLI command](xref:host-and-deploy/visual-studio-publish-profiles).
+Runtimes for 64-bit (x64) and 32-bit (x86) apps are present on Azure App Service.
+The [.NET Core SDK](/dotnet/core/sdk) available on App Service is 32-bit, but you can deploy 64-bit apps using the [Kudu](https://github.com/projectkudu/kudu/wiki) console or via [MSDeploy with a Visual Studio publish profile or CLI command](xref:host-and-deploy/visual-studio-publish-profiles).

 ::: moniker-end

 ::: moniker range="< aspnetcore-2.2"

-For apps with native dependencies, runtimes for 32-bit (x86) apps are present on the Azure App Service.
+For apps with native dependencies, runtimes for 32-bit (x86) apps are present on Azure App Service.
 The [.NET Core SDK](/dotnet/core/sdk) available on App Service is 32-bit.

 ::: moniker-end